Originally Published December 2015, and Updated: September 9, 2021

 Answered prayer, whether it is a yes, no, or not now, helps us learn to trust our known God.

-So today, whatever you are going through, take some time to pray, read a Bible verse, journal and remind yourself that we can trust the unknown to the KNOWN.
+- Journal and remind yourself that we can trust the unknown to the KNOWN.

 Here are a few more resources on pattern prayer and learning to trust.